 Design recommendations to address shoreline erosion in this area are similar to Area 1 and are summarized as follows (see Figure 1 for locations):

-Area 2A GPS Spot Repair: Place a 1-foot layer of filter rock (D50 of 1 to 4 inches) followed by two layers of import armor rock (with same armor rock size ranges as described for Area 1A)) from approximately MHW (where the existing slope flattens out) to the top of the slope.
+Area 2A GPS Spot Repair: Place a 1-foot layer of filter rock (D50 of 1 to 4 inches) followed by two layers of import armor rock from approximately MHW (where the existing slope flattens out) to the top of the slope.
 This is a distance along the slope of approximately 15 linear feet.

-Area 2B Corner Repair: Place one layer of import armor rock (with same armor rock size ranges as described for Area 1A) along the top of the slope to provide additional stability to the corner.
+Area 2B Corner Repair: Place one layer of import armor rock along the top of the slope to provide additional stability to the corner.
 Placement should be from the top of the slope waterward approximately 10 linear feet.

 Area 2C Shoreline: No action.
 This area should be monitored for potential future erosion.
 If possible, large woody debris that collects along the shoreline in this area should be removed to reduce the risk of erosion due to abrasion.